security-force-monitor/sfm-research-handbook-old/README.md

 Tony Wilson, Tom Longley and Michel Manzur from [Security Force Monitor](https://securityforcemonitor.org) wrote the first version of this Research Handbook.
 [James McKinney](https://twitter.com/mckinneyjames) -  at the time with [OpenNorth](http://opennorth.ca) - was a major contributor to the development of Monitor's  data model, adapting Popolo (an international open government data standard) and developing the specifications for the Monitor's research tool.
-The prototype visualisation tool was created and developed by [FFunction](https://ffctn.com/).
-The development of research support tools and backend data service has been by [DataMade](https://datamade.us).

 ### How to contribute